UCARMHSS - University of Cambridge and Anglia Ruskin Mental Health Student Service

 UCARMHSS offers a range of evidenced-based psychological and psychiatric therapies and treatments.

-If you are a student referred to the service, you will first be offered an initial assessment, and then – in partnership with your clinician – you will agree on a treatment plan.
+If you are a student referred to the service, you will first be offered an initial assessment, and then – in partnership with your clinician – if appropriate you will agree on a treatment plan.

 If further treatment is still required at the end of the plan, it may be offered by UCARMHSS, by another mental health service at CPFT, or by your university’s Student Support Service, as appropriate to meet your needs at that time.